ogdendavis/saratogaspringsdoodles/src/cms/general/policies.md

 Deposits are $500, which is applied to the final purchase price of your puppy.
 Deposits are non-refundable, but may be transferred to another litter.

+## Health Guarantee

+I do lots of [genetic testing](/meet-the-dogs/genetic-testing) to make sure that your puppy is healthy and free of genetic disease.
+I also offer a health guarantee against hip dysplasia, sebaceous  adenitis, von Willebrand’s disease, thyroid disease, genetic eye disease, and other congenital defects.

 ## Spay & Neuter

 When you purchase a puppy from us, you agree that you will not use the dog for breeding in any way, and that you will spay or neuter your puppy between 10 months and 1 year of age.